robinyUArizona/Time-Series--Projects/README.md

 # Time-Series---Sensor-Data
-This repository contains the projects which have been implemented using sensor data -- time series data
+This repository contains the projects based on -- time series data